Skip to Content

 Tungiansis is a disease caused by a bacteria that is transmitted by the sand fleas.
 Cases of this disease are rare in the United States, but due to increased travel to tropical regions such as the Carribbean, Central America, and the West Indies, more and more cases are now being reported.
 Symptoms would depend on how the bacteria enter the body.
 In glandular tularemia features the same signs and symptoms.
 In an ulceroglandular tularemia, there is a high fever, skin ulcer at the site where the bacteria entered the body, and swelling of the regional lymph glands.
 Another form of tularemia, pneumonic tularemia, is the most dangerous of all.
 Symptoms are difficulty in breathing, chest pains, and cough.

-Why Go-Forth Pest Control?
+Why Go-Forth Home Services?

 You can check us out on Facebook, or check our website at go-forth.com to know more about our services and to see what our customers have to say about us.